 Examine the basic processes associated with disease.

 By understanding how abnormal physiological processes cause and affect disease, you’ll gain a broader understanding of disease diagnosis and treatment.
-This Utica College course will examine the basic principles and processes of pathophysiology.
+This course will examine the basic principles and processes of pathophysiology including:

-You’ll understand how a breakdown of the body’s systems or functions impacts a person’s health.
-You’ll also review methods of diagnosis and treatment for conditions that result from these breakdowns.
+You’ll understand how a breakdown of the body’s systems or functions impacts a person’s health, and review methods of diagnosis and treatment for conditions that result from these breakdowns.